jacopo-raffaeli/jacopo-raffaeli/README.md

 ## 🏫 **Education**

 - BSc in Mathematical Engineering at Politecnico di Milano
-- MSc in Mathematical Engineering — Quantitative Finance track at Politecnico di Milano
+- MSc in Mathematical Engineering, Track of Quantitative Finance at Politecnico di Milano

 ## 💻 **Technologies**